NRA_WITHHOLDINGMarch 2, 20267 min read

 Without a treaty, nonresident aliens are taxed at graduated rates on effectively connected income (wages) and 30% on fixed, determinable, annual, or periodical (FDAP) income (scholarships, interest, dividends).

-FranceArticle 21Full exemption5 yearsStudents/trainees; teaching/research exemption also available
+FranceArticle 21(1)$8,0005 yearsStudents/trainees; teaching/research exemption available under separate article

 The India Exception